Sooryasanand/mac-setup/README.md

 brew install alt-tab
 ```
 ### Android File Transfer
-App to transfer files to and from android phone
+App to transfer files to and from android phone.
 ```
 brew install android-file-transfer
 ```
 ### Discord
-Chatting app to talk with friends
+Chatting app to talk with friends.
 ```
 brew install discord
 ```
 ### Keka
-Keka is a file archiver
+Keka is a file archiver.
 ```
 brew install keka
 ```
 ### Notion
-Notion is a freemium productivity and note-taking web application
+Notion is a freemium productivity and note-taking web application.
 ```
 brew install notion
 ```
 ### Bitwarden
-Bitwarden is an open-source password mananger
+Bitwarden is an open-source password mananger.
 ```
 brew install bitwarden
 ```